Author: Gila Bronner and Orna MoorePublished: 25 October 2017

 12. Finally, Parkinson’s is a progressive disease.
 Getting used to discussing sexual issues will help you in the future, when more changes are necessary.

 Gila Bronner is a sex therapist specialising in sexual rehabilitation.
 She is director of the Sex Therapy Service at the Sexual Medicine Center, Tel Aviv, and a sex therapist at the Institute of Movement Disorders, Sheba Medical Center, Israel.

 Orna Moore is a nurse consultant, working with families with neurodegenerative diseases.
 She works at the Department of Neurology, Tel Aviv Medical Center, Israel.

-For comprehensive information about intimacy, sexuality and Parkinson’s, please visit the EPDA website.
+For comprehensive information about intimacy, sexuality and Parkinson’s, please visit Parkinson’s Europe website.

 Brian Lowe: “Always look on the bright side of life”

 The latest in our monthly series profiling WPC2019 bloggers

 Study finds just six minutes of daily exercise might delay onset of Parkinson’s disease